aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ### Inputs
 When a problem is given to you,
 * For **String** problems, check for empty strings, white spaces, case sensitiveness, unique values, UTF charset 128 or 256, special characters.
-For find substring  in another string problems, check if it occurs only once in the other string, are chars in input string unique, what should be returned when there is no answer? eg., [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/)
 * For **Arrays**, check if array is sorted, has duplicate values, # of times duplicates matter or not, has -ve values empty arrays.
 * For **Numbers**, if number can be greater than 2^31, negative numbers allowed or not.
 * For **Linked lists**, duplicate nodes exist or not, has atleast two nodes, ask if n is always valid,